 The Assistance Fund provides copay assistance that can make the difference between life and death for some patients.
 This nonprofit organization helps pay for certain medications by footing a significant amount of the out-of-pocket costs — including copayments, coinsurance, deductibles and other health-related expenses — for insured patients.

 Best of all, The Assistance Fund tries to approve people for assistance within 24 hours.
 You can see a list of conditions that are covered by The Assistance Fund here.

 10. Apply for ‘Expanded Access’ or ‘Compassionate Use’

-Sometime life-saving medications are out of reach not because of money, but because of a research and development timeline.
+Sometimes life-saving medications are out of reach not because of money but because of a research and development timeline.

-In some circumstances, the Food & Drug Administration has an Expanded Access (aka Compassionate Use) program that may help give people with serious or life-threatening conditions access to experimental medications.
+In some circumstances, the U.S. Food and Drug Administration has an Expanded Access (aka Compassionate Use) program that may help give people with serious or life-threatening conditions access to experimental medications.

-- Patient has a serious disease or condition, or whose life is immediately threatened by their disease or condition.
+- The patient has a serious disease or condition or whose life is immediately threatened by their disease or condition.